rafael-santiago/cherry/doc/README.md

 |    ``cherry.[room-name].images.url``           |                  images resources definition                           |
 |        ``cherry.[room-name].misc``             |                  generic configurations for this room                  |

 All information inside ``Table 2`` must be a confusion for you.
-For this reason we need before understand some concepts:
+For this reason, firstly, we need understand some concepts:
 ``templates``, ``actions``, ``images`` and ``misc configs``.

 ## What are templates?